 - Our children are encouraged to become involved in decision-making processes and to have a voice within our school.
 They know that they can voice their opinion and that through the school council and pupil questionnaires, the children learn how they can actively influence decision-making through a democratic process.

 - Through the school’s RE and PSHE curriculum, the children are challenged to discuss important events, they are given opportunities to consider dilemma’s faced by others and to reflect on their own actions and circumstances.

 - The older children are encouraged to discuss current affairs and to offer their thoughts, feelings and interpretations of these.

 - Circle time is used very effectively to explore many of these issues and the children confidently share experiences with each other in an open and honest way.

-- By teaching about inspirational people, such as Gandi, Mandela, Mother Teresa and Martin Luther King, our children also learn how perceived injustice can be peacefully challenged
+- By teaching about inspirational people, such as Gandhi, Mandela, Mother Teresa and Martin Luther King, our children also learn how perceived injustice can be peacefully challenged.

 At an early stage, great emphasis is placed on social development and the importance of building relationships.
 As a result of this, the children have a true sense of belonging to the school and parish community and of the responsibility they have as important members of that community.